Happy New Year!

 The 2019 Nengajyo lottery numbers will be announced on Sunday, January 20th via newspaper, tv and on the Japan Post website.
 Check the number on the back to see if you’ve won.
-If you have, bring the winning postcard and ID to a post office by May 17, 2019 to claim your prize.
+If you`re a winner, take the winning postcard and ID to a post office by May 17, 2019 to claim your prize.
 Note First and Second prizes will be mailed to your home.
 Good Luck!

 2020 Nengajyo Lottery Numbers (TBD)